-- 1 Allowed only if use does not interfere with normal Airport operations (as defined by the FAA/South Carolina Aeronautics Commission). - 2 Prohibits uses that constitute a hazard to flight, including but not limited to tall physical objects, glare, dust, or other visual or electric interference to a pilot and aircraft, and uses that may attract hazardous wildlife. - 3 Low density up to 4 dwelling units per acre; or 10 persons per acre. - 4 Medium density 5-10 dwelling units per acre; or 10-25 persons per acre. - 5 High density more than 10 dwelling units per acre; or more than 25 persons per acre. - 6 Use intensity restricted to 100 or less persons per acre. - 7 Residential land uses permitted, with Residential Fair Disclosure required.
+- 1 Allowed only if use does not interfere with normal Airport operations (as defined by the FAA/South Carolina Aeronautics Commission). - 2 Prohibits uses that constitute a hazard to flight, including but not limited to tall physical objects, glare, dust, or other visual or electric interference to a pilot and aircraft, and uses that may attract hazardous wildlife. - 3 Use intensity restricted to 5 or less persons per acre; or equivalent per household.
+Low density up to 4 dwelling units per acre; or 10 persons per acre. - 4 Use intensity restricted to 15 or less persons per acre; or equivalent per household.
+Medium density 5-10 dwelling units per acre; or 10-25 persons per acre. - 5 Use intensity restricted to 25 or less persons per acre in structures/buildings; and 50 or less persons per acre outdoors.
+High density more than 10 dwelling units per acre; or more than 25 persons per acre. - 6 Use intensity restricted to 100 or less persons per acre. - 7 Residential land uses permitted, with Residential Fair Disclosure required.